What should we expect from our visit to St Lucia and Villa Grand Piton?

 The “Outdoor-Indoor” Lifestyle

-St Lucia is extremely temperate year-round, with the lowest temperature around 70° and the highest around 90°.
+St Lucia is temperate year-round, with the lowest temperatures in the low 70’s and the highest in the mid-90’s.
 This is ideal for “outdoor-indoor” living, and St Lucian architecture evolved around this approach.
 Most of the villas and hotels in the Soufriere region are built with an open-architecture design.
 This style emphasizes harmony with the outdoors, and does not try to create an impenetrable barrier between the interior and exterior (for instance, windows are not covered with glass).
 Some villas are entirely open to the outside, missing one full wall in the common areas.
 It’s very common to have a friendly (hungry?) bird visit you in the kitchen or see a shy gecko dart under the furniture.
 Do keep in mind that this means other small creatures (such as insects) can get in, too, particularly if you leave the doors open at dusk or after dark with the lights on, or leave food out to attract them.